GrzegorzRomanowski/schedule/README.md

 # schedule
-CODE IS NOT FINISHED!  -  UNDER CONSTRACTION
+CODE IS NOT FINISHED!!!  -  UNDER CONSTRACTION

 This is an app for creating employee schedules based on their availability.